EGeorge2021r/challenge18_Repo/README.md

 3. Enter values for the sender, receiver, and amount, and then click the Add Block button.
 Do this several times to store several blocks in the ledger.
 4. Verify the block contents and hashes in the Streamlit drop-down menu.
 The screenshot of the Streamlit application page below, shows the detail blockchain that consists of multiple blocks.
+## Screenshot D2  shows the verification of the block contents and hashes in the Streamlit drop-down menu with the Block Difficulty set 2
 ![Block content verification D2 screenshot](https://user-images.githubusercontent.com/88909565/150897217-1bf11e04-40f3-4cd6-b2be-650be14b2cb9.png)

+## Screenshot D4  shows the verification of the block contents and hashes in the Streamlit drop-down menu with the Block Difficulty set 4
 ![Block content verification D4 screenshot](https://user-images.githubusercontent.com/88909565/150897257-8ad29610-6bff-415b-9270-c8394bd89693.png)

 5. Test the blockchain validation process by using the web interface.
-The Streamlit application page, indicateS the validity of the blockchain.
+The Streamlit application page, indicates the validity of the blockchain.
 See the screenshot below:

+## Screenshot Blockchain validation D2  indicate the validity of the blockchain with Block Difficulty set 2
 ![Blockchain validation D2 screenshot](https://user-images.githubusercontent.com/88909565/150897363-d9b9d16d-2713-4b2f-91be-1d8f7767ec10.png)

+## Screenshot Blockchain validation D4 indicate the validity of the blockchain with Block Difficulty set 4
 ![Blockchain validation D4 screenshot](https://user-images.githubusercontent.com/88909565/150897391-329aafeb-d8a6-4272-8172-f8aac8f92bb8.png)

-At the terminal, the sample screenshot below shows that the Blockchain is valid.
+## At the VS Code terminal, the sample screenshot below shows that the Blockchain is valid.
 VS Code Terminal Blockchain output.png
 ![VS Code Terminal Blockchain output](https://user-images.githubusercontent.com/88909565/150897471-af0d30ba-5078-487e-bef0-34bcb26f4857.png)